-Are you afraid to retire because peer pressure reared its ugly head in childhood!
+Are you afraid to retire because of peer pressure?

 Before the peer group, your life was blissful.
 You pooped your pants, grinned for pictures with spaghetti sauce all over your face, and squished mud pies.
 You hadn’t a care in the world because all that mattered was Mom and Dad, your woobie blanket, and getting your way.